Existence, uniqueness, and energy scaling of 2+1 dimensional continuum model for stepped epitaxial surfaces with elastic effects: Main analysis results

-\begin{rmk} Except for the existence of energy minimizer, the conclusions in the above two theorems rely on the assumption $L/a<\beta$.
-The physical meaning of this assumption is that the stabilizing effect of the force dipole interaction, i.e., the $c_3$ ($g_3$) term in \eqref{eq..ModifiedEnergy} and \eqref{eq..phi}, should dominate over the destabilizing long-range effect of the misfit energy, i.e., the term with $H^\frac{1}{2}$ norm in \eqref{eq..ModifiedEnergy}.
-Notice that the destabilizing long-range effect of the misfit energy is proportional to domain size $L$, which makes the proofs challenging.
+\begin{rmk} Except for the existence of energy minimizer, the conclusions in the above two theorems rely on the assumption $L/a<\beta$, where $L$ is the domain size.
+The physical meaning of this assumption is that the stabilizing effect of the force dipole interaction, i.e., the $c_3$ (or $g_3$) term in \eqref{eq..ModifiedEnergy} and \eqref{eq..phi}, should dominate over the destabilizing long-range effect of the misfit energy, i.e., the term with $H^\frac{1}{2}$ norm in \eqref{eq..ModifiedEnergy}.
+From Eq.~\eqref{eq..EnergyPeriodic}, it can be seen that the misfit energy that has the destabilizing long-range effect is proportional to $L^3$ whereas all the local energies including that due to the stabilizing force dipole interaction is only proportional to $L^2$, which makes the proofs challenging.
 This challenge also exists in the continuum model in $1+1$ dimension \cite{Xiang2002Derivation}.
 The available analyses \cite{DalMaso2014Analytical,Fonseca2015Regularity,Gao2017continuum} for the $1+1$ dimensional model were based on the special case where all the coefficients in the PDE are equal to $1$ and the domain has a fixed $O(1)$ size ($2\pi$ or $1$), and in this special case, the above mentioned assumption is satisfied.

 For the range of physically meaning values of $\beta$, we consider parameters $a=\SI{0.27}{\nano\meter}$, $\nu=0.25$, $G=\SI{3.8e10}{\pascal}$, $r_c=a$, and $\eps_0=0.012$.
 When the parameters $g_1=\SI{0.03}{\joule\per \meter^2}$ and $g_3=\SI{8.58}{\joule\per \meter^2}$ as in Refs.~\cite{shenoy2002continuum,Zhu2009Continuum}, we have $\beta=130$.
 From Refs.~\cite{jeong1999steps,sudoh1998step}, for Si(113) at $\SI{983}{\K}$, we have $g_1=\SI{0.3382}{\joule\per \meter^2}$, $g_3=\SI{ 5767.8}{\joule\per \meter^2}$, and $\beta=3431$.
 From Ref.~\cite{jeong1999steps}, for Si(111) at $\SI{1223}{\K}$, we have $g_1=\SI{0.1778}{\joule\per \meter^2}$, $g_3=\SI{0.8011}{\joule\per \meter^2}$, under which $\beta=40$.
 These values show that the assumption $L/a<\beta$ holds for reasonable sizes of domain for the cases of strong force dipole interaction and/or small misfit. \end{rmk}